fochoac/devops-demo/README.md

 mvn clean install
 java -jar target/*.jar
 ```
-Additionally, the API rest was configured with OpenAPI spec 2.0 and you can test the Rest API  in the next url:
+Additionally, the API rest was configured with OpenAPI spec 2.0, and you can test the Rest API  in the next URL:

 - http://localhost:8084/public/openapi/ui